Cynthia Phua

 Cynthia Phua Siok Gek (潘惜玉 (Pān Xīyù), born 19 August 1958) is a Singaporean business executive and former politician.
-She was a Member of Parliament of Aljunied GRC for the Paya Lebar Ward from 25 October 2001 to 19 April 2011.
+She was a Member of Parliament (MP) representing Aljunied Group Representation Constituency (GRC) for the governing People's Action Party (PAP) from 2001 to 2011.

 Career

 Phua was the general manager of NTUC Fairprice Co-operative's real estate business unit and the managing director of estate management company SLF Management Services.
-She had also served as Chief Executive Officer of Bishan–Toa Payoh Town Council and Chairman of Aljunied Town Council.
+She had also served as Chief Executive Officer of Bishan–Toa Payoh Town Council and Chairperson of Aljunied Town Council.

-She was a Member of Parliament of Aljunied GRC (Paya Lebar Ward) who represented the People's Action Party (PAP) from 25 October 2001 to 19 April 2011.
+Phua made her political debut in the 2001 general election in Aljunied GRC as part of a five-member PAP team, winning in a walkover.
+She was then assigned to the Paya Lebar ward.

-In the 2011 general elections, she was part of a team of five candidates, led by Foreign Affairs Minister George Yeo, which contested the same GRC again.
-Their team lost the elections to the Workers' Party (WP) team led by Low Thia Khiang.
-It was the first time a group representation constituency has been lost to an opposition party since the GRC system was introduced in 1988.
-Of the 143,148 registered voters in Aljunied GRC, 72,165(54.7%) voted for the WP while 59,732(45.3%) chose the PAP.
+In the 2011 general election, she stood for reelection in Aljunied GRC, but lost to a Workers' Party (WP) team consisting of Low Thia Khiang, Pritam Singh, Sylvia Lim, Faisal Manap and Chen Show Mao.
+It was the first time an opposition party had won a GRC since the GRC system was introduced in 1988.
+The PAP received 45.28% of the vote compared to the WP's 54.72%.

 Phua retired from politics after her electoral loss.
-She joined real estate consultancy Knight Frank Singapore in 2013 as its executive director of retail services.
-Phua was appointed as a director of Viking Offshore And Marine in 2015.
+She joined real estate consultancy Knight Frank Singapore in 2013 as its executive director of retail services, and Viking Offshore And Marine in 2015 as a director.